 Middlesex has also developed the BA (Hons) Professional Practice in Care Leadership and Management (Degree Apprenticeship ready) programme as a progression route for Care Managers completing the higher apprenticeship.

 Middlesex was contracted by HEFCE as a partner university for the Creative Skillset project ‘Exploring Higher Level Apprenticeships in Higher Education’.
 The project objective was to develop and test robust models of Degree Apprenticeships, with undergraduate and postgraduate awards embedded, in order to demonstrate that these new models are attractive to employers, students and higher education institutions.
 The project involved working with Creative Skillset and other universities to develop undergraduate and postgraduate degree apprenticeship ready programmes in a range of creative industry professions.
-Middlesex has recently developed two work-based degree apprenticeship programmes in visual effects: BA (Hons) Professional Practice in Visual Effects and MA Professional Practice in Visual Effects.
+Middlesex has recently developed MA Professional Practice in Visual Effects, a work-based degree apprenticeship programme in visual effects

 Middlesex was contracted by People 1st to develop a work-based degree for the higher apprenticeship in Professional Aviation Pilot Practice Framework for individuals seeking a career as a commercial airline pilot.
 This resulted in the approval of the Degree Apprenticeship Framework which includes the Middlesex University BSc (Hons) Professional Aviation Pilot Practice qualification.
 This work-based programme is highly innovative and is the only programme nationally that fully integrates Civil Aviation Authority (CAA) training to gain an Airline Transport Pilots Licence (ATPL) or Multi-crew Pilots Licence (MPL) with the first year of commercial flying as a First Officer.
 This initiative was also recognised in the Guardian University Awards coming runner-up in the Business Partnership category for our work with our partner CTC Aviation.